Operating System Organization kernel-mode Components

 particular device and loads those drivers.

-Power manager: Coordinates power management among various devices and can be configured to reduce power consumption by shutting down idle devices, putting the processor to sleep, and even writing all of memory to disk and shutting off power to the entire system.
+Power manager: Coordinates power management among various devices and can be configured to reduce power consumption by shutting down idle devices, putting the processor to sleep, and even writing all of the memory to disk and shutting off power to the entire system.

-Security reference monitor: Enforces access-validation and audit-generation rules.
-The Windows object oriented model allows for a consistent and uniform view of security, right down to the fundamental entities that make up the Executive.
+Security reference monitor: Enforces access validation and audit-generation rules.
+The Windows object-oriented model allows for a consistent and uniform view of security, right down to the fundamental entities that make up the Executive.

-Thus, Windows uses the same routines for access validation and for audit checks for all protected objects, including files, processes, address spaces, and I/O devices.
+Thus, Windows uses the same routines for access validation and audit checks for all protected objects, including files, processes, address spaces, and I/O devices.

 • Virtual memory manager: Manages virtual addresses, physical memory, and the paging files on disk.
 Controls the memory management hardware and data structures which map virtual addresses in the process’s address space to physical pages in the computer’s memory.